 Cheapest non-owner car insurance companies in Idaho

-The cheapest non-owner car insurer in Idaho is Auto-Owners, with rates averaging $29.
+Auto-Owners offers the most affordable non-owner car insurance in Idaho, with rates averaging $29.
 The second cheapest Idaho non-owner insurer is Geico.
 Average rates are $138.

 Compare the cheapest non-owner car insurance companies in Idaho below.